afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 1. Include your service in `src/ada/src/main/uxas_ada.adb` by adding the following lines to the file, after analogous lines for other
     services:

         with UxAS.Comms.LMCP_Net_Client.Service.<Service_Name>_Interfacing;
         pragma Unreferenced (UxAS.Comms.LMCP_Net_Client.Service.<Service_Name>_Interfacing);

 The with-clause is necessary for the package to be part of the Ada main's executable image.
 The pragma informs the compiler that it need note generate a warning about the fact that the package is not otherwise referenced with the body of the main procedure.

+# Build and Run SPARK/Ada OpenUxAS

+1. Once you're ready to start using your code in conjunction with other anod-managed code, change to the main OpenUxAS directory, and build it with
+    command: `./anod build uxas-ada`

+2. You can demonstrate your code with OpenAMASE by setting up an example in the `examples` directory that can be run from the main OpenUxAS directory using the command: `./run-example`
+    -   See `examples/02a_Ada_WaterwaySearch` for an example that uses SPARK/Ada
+        OpenUxAS alongside C++ OpenUxAS and OpenAMASE to do a line search.
+Files that affect running of the example include the configuration files for both the SPARK/Ada and C++ versions of OpenUxAS (`cfg_ada.xml`, `cfg_cpp.xml`), the configuration file for OpenAMASE
+        (`Scenario_WaterwaySearch.xml`), the configuration file for `run-example`
+        (`config.yaml`), and messages in the `MessagesToSend` directory, which are injected based on the configuration of the `SendMessagesService` in the OpenUxAS configuration file(s).

 # Adding Proofs to CI